 You can submit your application at the earliest three months before your planned visit.
 Apply as far in advance as possible, especially during the peak season.
-According to the Schengen visa codex a normal visa application should be processed within 15 days, however in special cases the process time can be 30 days or longer.
+According to the Schengen visa codex a normal visa application should be processed within 15 calendar days, however in special cases the process time can be 30 calendar days or longer.

 A visa can be granted for between 1 and 90 days.
 You have to make use of these days within a given time frame (period of validity).